 Completed in 2019, The Effectiveness of the Say Something Anonymous Reporting System in Preventing School Violence, undertook a cluster randomized control trial in 19 middle schools within the Miami-Dade County Public Schools District.

-The study confirmed that youth are well-positioned to identify and report at-risk students and precursor behaviors (i.e., social isolation, bullying, absenteeism, substance use, mental duress, etc) before violence can occur.
-But some violence prevention programs in schools – like zero-tolerance policies and increasing security and monitoring systems – may have the unintended effect of reinforcing the “code of silence” among students.
+The study confirmed that youth are well-positioned to identify and report at-risk students and precursor behaviors such as social isolation, bullying, absenteeism, substance use, and mental duress before violence can occur.
+But some violence prevention programs in schools — like zero-tolerance policies and increasing security and monitoring systems — may have the unintended effect of reinforcing the “code of silence” among students.

 This University of Michigan research shows that anonymous reporting systems (ARS), when paired with proper training, have the potential to improve school safety by removing the fear of retaliation and lack of skills and confidence to intervene.
 This comprehensive approach facilitates reporting and improves school climate.